han-11/webAppProject/README.md

 2. For the function that allows admin to filter flight list in admin portal, assumption is that I can combine both date range and departure airport query as one query, however I have some issue with using where and condition in mysql query, so I have to seperate the two filter funtion as flight_search and flight_date_search seperately.

-3. There is a duplicate function.  passenger_profile(passenger_id):

-but cancel and update customer info are shared bwtween customer session and admin session
+3. There is a duplicate function.  but the function to cancel and update customer info are shared bwtween customer session and admin session.

 4. After clicked flight id in flights list by admin, assumption was to set a new webpage for the information of each flight.
 But I managed to integreted  flights list and flight info in one html file, by implementing the {% if flight_info %} method.